 How Long Before Demerit Points Are Removed In Singapore?

-You will need 12 months of clean driving record without accumulating any more demerit points until they return to 0.
+You will need 12 months of a clean driving record without accumulating any more demerit points until they return to 0.

 What Happens If You Have 24 Demerit Points In Singapore?

-If you have 24 or more demerit points, you’ll need to take the Driver Improvement Points System Re-Training Course.
+If you have 24 or more demerit points, you’ll need to take the Driver Improvement Points System Retraining Course.
 Your licence may also be liable for suspension.

 Will My Traffic Offence Be Disclosed In Any Way In The Future?

-Speeding offences are not part of a criminal record under the Registration of Criminals Act, so they generally do not need to be disclosed in employment applications.
 However, if you were found guilty of causing death by reckless or dangerous driving while speeding, you must disclose the offence.
 Additionally, if convicted in Court, the offence must be admitted even if your criminal record has been deleted.